Scribbled in the back page of a German book on unorganic chemistry is an equation by Werner Heisenberg.

 Things got a bit tough career-wise and he moved into in industrial fibreglassing, making huge tanks for the acid plant at Roxby Downs copper and uranium mine.

-He said it had been a “hell of a shock” to come to Australia.
+He said it had been a “shock” to come to Australia.

 “If it had not been for Denise, I would have left 30 years ago.
 I would have gone back to Norway,” he said.

 “When I came to Australia, I was not a British subject.
-They didn’t even have to recognise my qualifications in computers.”
+They didn’t even have to recognise my qualifications.”